Bring Your Own Device!

 Historically wireless providers wanted to control the customer

-They spend a ton of money testing devices to ensure that all
+experience 100%.
+They spend a ton of money testing devices to

 of the functions work properly, and the phone performs as it should.

-This delivers that best user experience, and avoids costs
+This delivers the best user experience, and avoids costs

 later down the line when customers call with complaints and issues with

-Also, a major concern has been that carriers usually subsidize phones
+Also, a major concern has been that carriers historically subsidized

 (even prepaid carriers, though that is becoming less common), which